Summary

 In the context of our PublicMask project stakeholders in the field of biomedical engineering, industrial chemistry, plasturgy and nanotechnology have collaborated.
 The goal was to develop a biodegradable filter for a use in disposable facemasks.
 This filter will has been fabricated by electro-spinning.
 This method allows for a fabrication of thin continuous polymer fibers by accelerating a polar polymer/solvent mixture with an electric field.
 A dense network with fibers of less than 1 micrometer in diameter can be obtained what is efficient to absorb particles of the typical size of viruses.

 The innovative part of this project was the development of biodegradable filters using a polyester-amide grade that has been developed 'in-house' by the ChemTech institute at HEIA-FR.
 ChemTech tuned the polymer/solvent mixtures to achieve a viscosity that is adapted to the electro-spinning process.
 The medical devices group at HE-Arc set up and optimized the electro-spinning process in a first step with a solvent-based polymer solution.
 A filter test stage has been developed by iRAP at HEIA-FR.
 The filter must fulfill two main requirements, high virus absorption and a high air transmission.
 For the efficiency test the filter material has been exposed to a continuous air flow containing plastic microparticles.
-The goal was the production of a biodegradable filter that performs at least as well as the polypropylene based filter of standard disposable masks.
+The goal was the production of a biodegradable filter that performs at least as well as the Polypropylene based filter of standard disposable masks.
 A biodegradation test of the filter has been successfully performed.
 Furthermore, the fabrication of the filter applying melt-spinning has been successfully demonstrated, what is an economically and ecologically interesting process.
 Melt-spinning allows for producing fibers of molten polymer what avoids the use of (toxic) solvents.

 Overall, the results of this project pave the way for the development of high-performance biodegradable facemasks based on biosourced PEA.
 Future studies will address the ideal combination of melt-spinning and electrospinning process to fabricate an entire facemask.
 The studies will also include water vapor transmission rate and wearing comfort.
 The potential final costs of a disposable biodegradable facemask will also be evaluated and factors like the upscaled PEA synthesis and a production including an electrospinning step will be considered.

-Read the full article
+Read the publication